PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Comparison with Entity Framework
 The Entity Framework (EF), being the Entity Framework Core when using with a .NET Core application, is a higher level database access library by Microsoft for .NET applications.
 It is built on top of ADO.NET and provides the developer with a higher level object-relational mapper to work with objects retrieved from a database.
 Entity Framework Core provides two ways of creating models, a database-first and a code-first model, generating the other part from the given one.
 To map classes to database tables and vice-versa, scaffoldings and migrations are used.

 Compared to ADO.NET, EF provides a higher abstraction of database operations to the developer.
 Operations such as SELECT and INSERT are being handled by the library instead of the developer.
 To filter selected data, LINQ [@linq] is used.
-In contrary when doing operations in ADO.NET, commands and connections need to be defined by the developer manually, giving greater control about the processing of data. [@efcore]
+In contrary when doing operations in ADO.NET, commands and connections need to be defined by the developer manually, giving greater control about the processing of data [@efcore].

 Due to Microsoft phasing out spatial support in EF Core and the official recommended library for spatial processing being NetTopologySuite, ADO.NET was chosen in the geofencing application.
 EF Core not providing any native support resulted in operations needing an equal amount of manual processing as in ADO.NET, but with the drawback of additional overhead.
 Furthermore the low level of ADO.NET allowed for much more performance to be extracted out of the application, contributing positively to the time critical requirement.